 A curved return path is under certain conditions possible in positively curved universes, which can be pictured by the surface of an inflating balloon if one dimension is abstracted away.
 However, in standard cosmology, as conceived in the early 21st century, the universe at large is not curved like this.
 It is rather close to 'flat' (Euclidean) [11], and it lacks a reflective boundary surface.
 In a flat universe, the radiation from the primeval fireball escapes altogether from its region of origin when enough time has passed for the light to cross this region.
-This should have happened long ago and would have been followed by a 'dark age', which persisted as long as stars had not yet formed.
-In Fig. 1 [12], model A, the radiation originated within the small red disk and fills now the golden ring.
-In the spacetime diagram, Fig. 2 [12], it is last scattered at the central red dash and propagates within the golden V-shaped band, whose offvertical slope represents the light speed c [one lightyear (x-axis) per year (y-axis)].
+This should have happened long ago and would have been followed by a 'dark age', a very dark age, which persisted as long as stars had not yet formed.
+In Fig. 1, model A, the radiation originated within the small red disk and fills now the golden ring.
+In the spacetime diagram, Fig. 2, it is last scattered at the central red dash and it propagates within the golden V-shaped band, whose off-vertical slope represents the light speed c [one lightyear (x-axis) per year (y-axis)].
 This precludes that we could still observe the cooled glow of a primeval fireball.
 Its observability is a mere delusion, in the sense of 'a belief or impression maintained despite being contradicted by rational argument'.
 It is not contradicted by reality.
-We actually see a CMB, but it must have a different origin.
-A prototypical Big Bang model offers no explanation for it.
+We actually see a CMB, but it must have a different origin, and the standard theory offers no rational explanation for it.

 Since we are not located within the golden V-shaped area in Fig. 2, but at the peak of the blue Λ -shaped line, there is no way for radiation that leaves the last scattering surface at c to still appear to us directly.
-However, as soon as the CMB had been detected [4], Dicke, Peebles, Roll, and Wilkinson [13] were quick to suggest its origin in the glow of the primeval fireball.
-Like Alpher and Herman [14, 15], who previously had predicted a background radiation with a temperature of about 5 K, they had a prior belief in the spatial homogeneity of the whole universe.
+However, as soon as the CMB had been detected [4], Dicke, Peebles, Roll, and Wilkinson [12] were quick to suggest its origin in the glow of the primeval fireball.
+Like Alpher and Herman [13, 14], who previously had predicted a back-ground radiation with a temperature of about 5 K, they had a prior belief in the spatial homogeneity of the whole universe.
 In keeping with this, the CMB should look the same and be observable everywhere.
-The fact that the observations appear to corroborate this reasonable belief may have prevented researchers from inquiring under which conditions the glow of a primeval fireball is actually predicted to be observable in various Big Bang models.
-This inquiry may be less likely to be made if the radiation source is still referred to as a "fireball" when its temperature is said to have fallen from 3000 K all the way down to the 2.7 K of the CMB, as in [16] by Wilkinson and Peebles, but this has rarely been followed as a model.
+The fact that the observations immediately corroborate this reasonable belief may have prevented researchers from inquiring under which conditions the glow of a primeval fireball is actually predicted to be observable in various big bang models.

-The existence of the CMB is routinely cited as evidence for a hot Big Bang, even as the strongest piece of evidence for it.
+The existence of the CMB is routinely cited as evidence for a hot big bang, even as the strongest piece of evidence for it.
 This contrasts sharply with the preceding considerations, which clearly show the opposite to be the case: The observability of the CMB constitutes evidence against its supposed emission from a surface of last scattering in a formerly less extended universe.
-As I tried to communicate previously [17], it would not be observable if it had been emitted there.
-However, the contrary is believed if the "relic radiation blunder" is committed.
-This flaw is described in subsection 2.3.
-It supports the expectations that lead to the primeval fireball delusion.
+As I tried to communicate previously [15], it would not be observable if it had been emitted there.
+However, it will be believed to have been emitted there if the "relic radiation blunder" is committed, which is described in subsection 2.3.
+The primeval fireball delusion can be considered a clear symptom, manifestation, or consequence of this blunder.